 Incentives are available for prescriptive measures that are not already required by code.
 If the measure is required by code, an incentive is not available for that item.

-Additional details are available in the Procedures Manual.
+Additional details are available in the Policies and Procedures Manual.

 L1/L2 Interior and Exterior Light Load Reduction